 So long as you can document the wages that you lost, you can receive them paid back to you in a settlement.
 Oftentimes, this is a point of contention when you are negotiating a settlement because the insurance company will try to minimize both the extent of your injuries as well as the amount of earnings that you have lost.
 This is where a car accident attorney can help because they can establish exactly what you have lost and they will know exactly what is compensable.
 Make sure that you have your pay stubs and tax returns handy so that you are able to persuade the insurance company to pay you what you deserve.
 If not, you can take the matter to court to recover what you are due.

-If I was in an accident with a company-owned car, is that company responsible for paying damages?
+If I was in a Chicago auto accident with a company-owned car, is that company responsible for paying damages?

 Yes, if the car was driven by an employee who was acting within the scope of their employment at the time of the accident.